Home » How to Help » Small Grants for Local Conservation

 • Communication costs for the internet

-• Travel insurance *Travel insurance is mandatory for all travel outside Antananarivo*
+• Travel insurance *Travel insurance is strongly recommended for all travel outside Antananarivo*

 • Daily payments for participants like local authorities and teachers